There are some questions in the interview, which you know very well, but are not sure how to frame it properly.

 1. Try something humorous:

 This means that you are on the right track.
-You can share some memorable experience or something amusing about yourself.
+You can share some memorable experiences or something amusing about yourself.

 2. An achievement that is not mentioned: